ZEROKISEKI/go-astilectron-oauth-demo/README.md

 # go-astilectron-oauth-demo

-An oauth demo with go-astilectron supported(using github oauth as an example)
+An oauth demo with go-astilectron and vue supported(using github oauth as an example)

 References to the issue [How to use OAuth](https://github.com/asticode/go-astilectron/issues/89).

 ### Usage: